lderoeck/AI-Project/README.md

 # AI-Project
-Recommender system for the AI Project course
+Recommender system for the AI Project course based on Content-based Recommender Systems